UPDATED: Aug 1, 2020

 The U.S. Census Bureau reports that there are currently over 122 million vehicles on America’s roads and highways, interstates and other thoroughfares.

 That’s a lot of cars, trucks, vans, and other vehicles surrounding us every day.
 With that many vehicles, accidents are bound to happen.
+It can be scary to contemplate if you’ll be next.
+That’s why we’ve created this ranking, to cover the 10 deadliest cities for driving in the US.

+Here are some of the numbers.
 In an August 2019 report, the National Highway Traffic Safety Administration (NHTSA) found that in the first quarter of 2019 alone, “an estimated 8,110 people died in motor vehicle traffic crashes” across the United States.

 The table below offers some other key accident-related annual averages provided by the NHTSA in their 2019 report.